0

 According to ancient sources, the statue of the god in the interior was veiled and equipped with a scythe.
 The image was made of wood and filled with oil.
 The legs were covered with bands of wool which were removed only on December 17, the day of the Saturnalia.

-Text imported from Wikipedia article "Temple of Saturn" and modified on 23 July 2019 under the CC-BY-SA 3.0 license.
+Text imported from Wikipedia article "Temple of Saturn" and modified on July 23, 2019 according to the CC-BY-SA 4.0 International license.

 Participants